-The Business Value
+The Business Value of UX

-– Attracting New Customers and Increasing Customer Loyalty and Engagement
+– Increasing Customer Loyalty and Satisfaction

 – Providing Superior Customer Service and Communications, and

-So Many Names for Related Services
+So Many Names for Related UX Services

-– Competitive Research: Existing website market comparables are researched, reviewed and considered to ensure that key features are included and to help define the value proposition of your site over the competition.
+– Competitive Research: Existing market comparables are researched, reviewed and considered to ensure that key features are included and to help define the value proposition of your site over the competition.
 The goal is to ensure that your site’s differentiating features will be clearly highlighted in the site’s design and that your consumer experience will be the best in the online marketplace.

 – User Research & Personas: The optimal user interface aligns the experience with users’ needs.
 A great user experience will deliver on a business’s revenue goals and its marketing and demographics strategy through clearly defined metrics.
 Therefore, user experience design begins by defining the target markets and users, and creating ‘personas’ for those users.